apache/spark/docs/sql-programming-guide.md

  - Dataset and DataFrame API `explode` has been deprecated, alternatively, use `functions.explode()` with `select` or `flatMap`
  - Dataset and DataFrame API `registerTempTable` has been deprecated and replaced by `createOrReplaceTempView`

+ - Changes to `CREATE TABLE ...
+LOCATION` behavior for Hive tables.
+    - From Spark 2.0, `CREATE TABLE ...
+LOCATION` is equivalent to `CREATE EXTERNAL TABLE ...
+LOCATION` in order to prevent accidental dropping the existing data in the user-provided locations.
+      That means, a Hive table created in Spark SQL with the user-specified location is always a Hive external table.
+      Dropping external tables will not remove the data.
+Users are not allowed to specify the location for Hive managed tables.
+      Note that this is different from the Hive behavior.
+    - As a result, `DROP TABLE` statements on those tables will not remove the data.

 ## Upgrading From Spark SQL 1.5 to 1.6

  - From Spark 1.6, by default the Thrift server runs in multi-session mode.
 Which means each JDBC/ODBC